About Clay County

 Courts & Case Records

-Clay County is served by the Nebraska District Court for the Fifth Judicial District, with the Clay County District Court located in the Clay County Courthouse at 111 West Fairfield Street, Clay Center, NE 68933.
-The court can be reached at (402) 762-3463.
+Clay County is served by the Nebraska District Court for the Fifth Judicial District, with Clay County District Court located in Clay County Courthouse at 111 West Fairfield Street, Clay Center, NE 68933.
+The court can be contacted through the office’s website.
 District Court handles felony criminal cases, civil matters exceeding $60,000, domestic relations including divorce and child custody, probate matters, and appeals from County Court.

 - Nebraska operates a unified court system under the Nebraska Supreme Court, and case information can be accessed through the Nebraska Judicial Branch public access system.